 Each state that follows it has their own way of incorporating it into their regulations—the only rule that follows them all is that they have a five-year transition period.
 Australia is currently transitioning to GHS Revision 7, and as at January 1 2021, were given a two year transitional period to move.
 The transition period will end on 30 December 2022.

-As of November 2021, all states except Victoria and WA have included GHS in their regulations.
-However, these two states and territories recognise the GHS and GHS-compliant SDS in their states.
+As of November 2022, all states except Victoria have included GHS in their regulations.
+However, Victoria recognises the GHS and GHS-compliant SDS in their states.

 Many countries across the world use GHS to varying degrees.
 Below is a table of a handful of countries, including the revision they are currently using and what revision they are planning to move to, or have already moved to.